saymrwulf/go-ethereum/notes.md

-2020-03-31T21:29:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2020-03-31T00:59:00 - Late-night bugfix on financial RL environment (go-ethereum) 2020-03-31T02:05:00 - Minor doc updates: linking to article on quantization (go-ethereum)
+2020-03-31T21:29:00 - Refactor for clarity, might break a few tests though (go-ethereum) 2020-03-31T00:59:00 - Late-night bugfix on financial RL environment (go-ethereum) 2020-03-31T02:05:00 - Minor doc updates: linking to article on quantization (go-ethereum) 2020-03-31T22:04:00 - Implementing approach from a new paper read last night (go-ethereum)